vespaman/Smoothieware-CHMT/README.md

 Chmt is rather noisy, and chasing higer bitrates might mean that the serial lines gets disturbed.
 Keep the wires between the USB-Serial board and the the mainboard as short as possible.

-A picture of the patch
+A picture of the patch prior removing the rs232 (U33) chip;
 ![rts_cts_patch](https://user-images.githubusercontent.com/18227864/158996475-5d222994-015a-4fb8-b81a-a45bb956cf9d.jpg)